How does laser hair removal work?

 The laser selectively targets the melanin in the hair as laser light is attracted to darker objects, while leaving the surrounding tissue unharmed.
 Melanin occurs naturally and gives skin and hair their colour.
 There are two types of melanin in hair.
 Eumelanin gives hair brown or black colour, while pheomelanin gives hair blonde or red colour.
 Because of the selective absorption of photons of laser light, only hair containing eumelanin can be targeted by laser hair removal.
 Blonde and darker red or auburn hair may have some proportion of eumelanin along with pheomelanin, which could mean that laser hair removal will have some effect.
 Hair lacking eumalanin such as white, grey, pale blonde or ginger hair will show little or no effect from laser hair removal.

-The more melanin in the hair, the more effective the treatment tends to be.
-Very fine hair (vellus hair) may also not be the best candidate for laser hair removal as the hair lacks density, there may not be enough melanin present for an effective result.
+The more Eumelanin in the hair, the more effective the treatment tends to be.
+Very fine hair or vellus hair will also not be the best candidate for laser hair removal as the hair lacks density, there may not be enough melanin present for an effective result.
 Laser works best with dark coarse hair.
-Light skin and dark hair are an ideal combination, being most effective and producing the best results, but a new generation lasers, such as the pain free Soprano Ice Platinum system, is able to target the widest range of hair colours and is safe for use on all skin types.
-This is the only laser system on the market the emits all 3 laser wavelengths for the most comprehensive laser hair removal available in the UK.
+Light skin and dark hair are an ideal combination, being most effective and producing the best results, but the latest generation of lasers, such as the pain free Soprano Ice Platinum and Soprano Titanium system, is able to target the widest range of hair colours and is safe for use on all skin types.
+This is one of the only laser system on the market that emits all 3 laser wavelengths for the most comprehensive laser hair removal available in the UK.